-SFA (Oxford) undertook a unique exploration of purchasing dynamics between market participants, the complexity of the associated price web and driving factors for platinum, palladium and rhodium prices.
+SFA (Oxford) undertook a unique exploration of the purchasing dynamics between market participants, the complexity of the associated price web and the driving factors for platinum, palladium and rhodium prices.
 It provided definitive answers to frequently asked commercial questions, revealing the sheer size, scale and depth of metal flows, apportionment of physical metal flows and paper trading, demand for each metal by end-users, stock levels of each metal and much more.

 With its unrivalled insight into the PGM industry, SFA (Oxford) can guide its clients through the labyrinth of PGM metal flows from mine to market to recycling.

 In addition, we can provide commentary and detailed data on industrial demand that helps clients to capitalise on business development opportunities.
 For example, a breakdown of platinum and palladium volumes by automotive manufacturer (for cars, light commercial vehicles, motorbikes, heavy-duty vehicles and non-road machinery), or data on a range of non-automotive applications (such as the use of ruthenium in hard disk drives, chip resistors and other electronic components).